 After lunch, we drove to Old San Juan to visit Castillo San Felipe del Morro, part of San Juan National Historic Site.
 The entry fee was only $5 and good until the following Thursday.
 We spent the rest of the afternoon exploring the fort, enjoying the views and learning about its use during the colonial era.

 Day 2 – Bacardi Distillery and Nightlife at La Placita

 My sister’s coworker encouraged us to eat Mofongo, so before heading to the Casa Bacardi Distillery, we had lunch at La Cueva del Mar in Old San Juan.
 The drive to the distillery was about 20 minutes and I loved that it was so interactive.
 Having been on a distillery tour in Puerto Plata it was a HUGE difference.
 Our tickets included a tour guide, video viewing about Bacardi history, replicas of the original buildings, rum tasting and more.
 I wasn’t able to drink, but my sister said it was good.

 After a quick nap, we went to La Placita to check out the nightlife.
 Seeing that it was mostly live music and bar crawls, we didn’t stay long after dinner.
 We also got to check out Club Brava which was literally around the corner from our hotel.

 Day 3 – Sunday Beach Day

-Our last full day driving the Kia Sportage was spent driving to La Concha for Sunday beach day.
-Leave it to mother nature to have it rain on our last day, we didn’t get to go in the water, but still enjoyed relaxing sand side.
+We spend our last day in La Concha for a Sunday beach day.
+Leave it to mother nature to have it rain on our last day, we didn’t get to go in the water but still enjoyed relaxing sand side.
 When heading back to the hotel, I was also able to catch a beautiful picture of the sunset on PR-26.